 - Melt the wax.
 Place the wax in a microwave-safe jug or container and melt in 30-second intervals in the microwave set to medium-high.
 Stir the melting wax between each interval.
 Alternatively, put the wax into a heatproof bowl or container and melt over a double boiler.

 Tip: It’s important not to overheat the wax while melting.
 Otherwise, the wax melts may show little white specks.
 Don’t worry if this happens, the melts are still good to use.

+- Add the dye and fragrance.
 Add the dye and stir until entirely incorporated.
-If the colour doesn’t mix, microwave on low for a few seconds.
+If the color doesn’t mix, microwave on low for a few seconds.
 Add the essential oils or fragrance once the wax has cooled to 65°C (150°F) and combine thoroughly.
 If you want to use different scents and dyes, divide the wax equally between different jugs, and proceed as described.

+- Pour and chill the wax.
 Slowly stir the wax until it has cooled down to 50°C (125°F).
-Carefully pour the wax into the cavities of the mould.
+Carefully pour the wax into the cavities of the mold.
 Let the melts harden in a cool place for several hours or overnight.

-Info: I don’t recommend putting the cooling the mould in the fridge as cooling down the wax too fast can result in cracks.
+Tip: I don’t recommend putting the cooling the mold in the fridge as cooling down the wax too fast can result in cracks.

-Once the wax has completely hardened, pop the melts out of the silicone mould.
+- Release the wax melts from the mold.
+Once the wax has completely hardened, pop the melts out of the silicone mold.

 How to use DIY wax melts at home